SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 ### Documentation Sources
 Main features and other detailed information is explained in [GoCD features page](https://www.gocd.org/why-gocd/).
+Main documentation can be found on the [GoCD User Documentation](https://docs.gocd.org/current/) page.

 ### License